Kenny2github/skule-bylaws/manuals/president-manual.md

    1. Attends the Board of Directors meeting, and:
       1. Wears the President's firefighter hard hat
       1. Presents their Officer Report
+1. The President normally provides the "overseeing Officer" signature on all cheque requisitions submitted by Presidential Project Directors and Associated Entities.
 1. The President and [VP Finance](vpf-manual.md) approve Interac e-transfers which are set up by the [Business Manager](business-management-manual.md).

 ## Time-fixed Responsibilities